ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 Happy Eyeballs for the entire list, not just the first IPv4 and first IPv6 addresses.

-The client goes through three levels of grouping and sorting of addresses, based on the DNS answers received.
+The client performs three levels of grouping and sorting of addresses based on the DNS answers received.
 Each subsequent level of sorting only changes orders and preferences within the previously defined groups.